berkus/awesome-embedded-rust/README.md

 ### Essential blog posts

 -   [Exploring Rust on Teensy](https://branan.github.io/teensy/) by branan - Beginner set of articles on getting into embedded dev in Rust.
+-   [Fearless concurrency](http://blog.japaric.io/fearless-concurrency/) by japaric - How to easily develop Rust programs for pretty much any ARM Cortex-M microcontroller with memory-safe concurrency.

 ### R

 -   [Robigalia](https://robigalia.org) IoT operating system in Rust running on secure seL4 microkernel.